 First opened in 1939 in the northernmost section of East Elmhurst, Queens, LaGuardia is ranked as the 21st busiest airport in the country, per the Port Authority of New York and New Jersey.

-More than 7,500 tons of cargo and up to 1,000 tons of mail pass through the airport each year.
+Nearly 6,000 tons of cargo and over 4,000 tons of mail passed through the airport last year.

 Yet the airport has garnered a reputation for being shabby and ill-equipped to handle the number of passengers that rely on it.